CoqHott/logrel-coq/README.md

 Building
 ===========

 The project builds with Coq version `8.16.1`.
 It depends on the opam package `coq-smpl` and `coq-equations` (version 1.3 at least).
 Once these have been installed, you can simply issue `make` in the root folder.
-The build takes around 3 minutes on a modern laptop.
+The development should build within 10 minutes (around 3 minutes on a modern laptop).

 Apart from a few harmless warnings, and the output of some examples, the build reports on the assumptions of our main theorems, using `Print Assumptions`.
 The message `Closed under the global context` indicates that all of them are axiom-free.